FMLA & Disability Discrimination Lawyers

 Few things can be as troubling as having to fight to keep your job when you have taken medical leave or facing discrimination because your supervisor will not make accommodation for a disability or temporary physical condition.
 At Gilbert Employment Law, P.C. we represent federal employees or job applicants who have faced disability discrimination.

-Contact our Washington, D.C., office to speak with a federal disability discrimination attorney today.
+Contact us to speak with a federal disability discrimination attorney today.

 Unfair Treatment and Failure to Reasonably Accommodate for Disabilities